Roodkapje is Rotterdam’s local laboratory for

 Hamburger Community residents ’23.
 Photo credit: Michèle Margot.

-The members of this year’s residency are: Viana Afoumou (vixnde), Maja Simišić, NDNMK Solutions, Emir Karyo, Jip Piet
+The members of Hamburger Community 2023 were: Viana Afoumou (vixnde), Maja Simišić, NDNMK Solutions, Emir Karyo, Jip Piet

 Maja Simišić.
 Photo credit: Michèle Margot.